 Aside from these, content moderators should have these other traits to help them maintain a safe space for their platforms.

 Context is key.
 What might be inoffensive to one group of people might hurt another.
 Having experience in managing user-generated content from sprawling online communities—be it a forum, a Facebook group, a subreddit, or one’s own website—helps moderators in policing a platform’s content.
-It gives them an idea how members interact with each other, which behaviors are normal, and which actions shouldn’t be tolerated.
+It gives them an idea of how members interact with each other, which behaviors are normal, and which actions shouldn’t be tolerated.

 This especially helps in moderating niche communities.
 Some rules are uniquely a community’s and wouldn’t apply at all to other forums.
 Extensive knowledge about a specific community helps in developing better judgment and insight if one’s tasked to handle an account with similar nature.